-For the August Food Values Research Group Seminar Series, we are pleased to present:
+For the Food Values Research Group’s October seminar, we are pleased to welcome Dr Lisa Smithers.

 Where: Ira Raymond Room, Barr Smith Library, North Terrace Campus, University of Adelaide (click here for campus map)